flanagancarlie/social-media-isp-proposal/README.md

 ## Data
 The data I propose to visualize is from my [Social Media MQP](https://gist.githubusercontent.com/flanagancarlie/985c6e920016a7e0039d5105cc4fdb22/raw/9213b64f32e1ba5d076a96c9307a0be9de143f84/mqp_data.csv).
 This dataset is comprised of survey responses, where each respondant answered Likert scale questions on their recent social media use.
 Each question correlates to one of four scales: community building, self-expression, content discovery and user agency.
 Users optionally provided their age range, race, gender and sexuality.

+Explanations of our scales from our MQP website are as follows:

+Community on social media measures our social tendencies to connect with others on the internet.
+If social media encourages empathy, talking with your friends, family, and loved ones, or enables discussion amongst a like-minded group, it encourages community.
+All social media will have some community, as they are all social, but some may have features that distract from connections or make it harder to stick with a community, and will score lower.

+The Discovery scale relates to a user’s desire to see something new.
+Scrolling through social media for non-social reasons often means looking for something new to entertain, educate, or fascinate.
+We are interested to see how satisfied users are with the content they find and if content by small creators can be discovered by other audiences on the platform.
+For there to be new content for a user to discover, new creators need to be encouraged by the platform.

+Agency is related to user safety and comfort.
+Sometimes users are not looking for anything new, but instead old comfortable memories or their favorite videos from a while ago.
+Although users may want something new, they might find something they don't like and need tools to avoid it in the future.
+Social media feeds are tailored to the user, so the user needs to have some control over the space they want to create.
+Blocking people can protect from harassment, while muting words or tags (like on Twitter and Tumblr) can help you avoid posts that make a user uncomfortable.
+Moderation teams are necessary to keep content safe, and community lead moderation can create rules to fit a communities custom needs.
+We hope to measure how customizable, comfortable, and safe a platform is using this scale.

+The Self scale relates to how social media enables self-presentation, self-exploration, and the ego.
+Profile customization options can allow many to create authentic or inauthentic personas.
+Posts are often linked with virtual “achievements” such as likes or re-shares that can affect the ego.
+This scale aims to measure how a platform encourages identity presentation or getting lost in the crowd.

 ## Prototypes
 ![image](https://github.com/flanagancarlie/social-media-isp-proposal/blob/main/mqp_prototype.png?raw=true)